Kamal (Deploy to any VPS)#

 Once you modify your environment variable files you will need to run:

-To update the variables on the server and restart the app.
+To update the variables on the server and redeploy the app.

 Running one-off commands#